iPlantCollaborativeOpenSource/Advanced_iPlant/04-ho-ec2-setup.rst

         }
     }

+..
+We need to fix this.
+I think we want people to stay in the Agave CLI window, but I'm not sure Currently users are guaranteed to be in the wrong window at some point

 Re-run the script, redirecting the output to a file ``scripts/make_exec_docker.sh $DOCKER_MACHINE_NAME $IPLANT_USERNAME > my-ec2.json``, then register the system with the Agave systems API

 ``systems-addupdate -v -F my-ec2.json``